Improve your local ranking on Google

 You may find that your business doesn’t appear for relevant searches in your area.
 To maximize how often your customers see your business in local search results, complete the following tasks in Google My Business.
 Providing and updating business information in Google My Business can help your business’s local ranking on Google and enhance your presence in Search and Maps.

 Local results favor the most relevant results for each search, and businesses with complete and accurate information are easier to match with the right searches.
 Make sure that you’ve entered all of your business information in Google My Business, so customers know more about what you do, where you are, and when they can visit you.
-Provide information like (but not limited to) your physical address, phone number, and category.
+Provide information like (but not limited to) your physical address, phone number, category, and attributes.
 Make sure to keep this information updated as your business changes.
 Learn how to edit your business information

 Verify your business locations to give them the best opportunity to appear for users across Google products, like Maps and Search.
 Learn more about verification